- President - Professor James Angus

 Chair of Research Advisory Committee

-Professor Thrift is Head of the Epidemiology and Prevention Division, Stroke and Ageing Research, Monash University, and is an NHMRC Senior Research Fellow.
+Professor Thrift is Head of Stroke and Ageing Research and Senior Research Fellow at Monash University.
 She is a past President of the Stroke Society of Australasia and sits on numerous national and international advisory groups.

 Chair of Clinical Council

-Prior to her current positions, Ms Muller was a Senior Executive in Queensland Health and led the development and implementation of state-wide population based cancer screening services, including BreastScreen Queensland and the Cervical and Bowel Cancer Screening Programs, clinical information systems, state-wide registers and ensuring equitable access to services for people in rural and remote areas, Aboriginal and Torres Strait Islanders, people from diverse cultures and disadvantaged groups.
+Ms Muller held leadership roles in Queensland Health over 25 years for the state-wide public health programs BreastScreen Queensland and the Cervical and Bowel Cancer Screening Programs including the clinical information systems and state based registers.
+A key achievement of these programs was providing equitable access to services for people in rural and remote areas, Aboriginal and Torres Strait Islanders, people from diverse cultures and disadvantaged groups.

 Christopher Edwards FCA, CPA, BSc(Econ) with Hons, GAICD